Is Sri Lanka Safe For Solo Female Travellers? Everything You Need To Know

 Let your family and friends know of your whereabouts

-Make sure that you let your family and friends know where you are and where you are staying, and keep them posted each time you move to a new location.
-Not only will this give your family peace of mind, but it will also be super helpful information for them if anything bad does unfortunately happen.
+Make sure to let your family and friends know where you are and where you are staying, and keep them updated each time you move to a new location.
+Not only will this give your family peace of mind, but it will also be extremely helpful information for them if anything unfortunate does happen.

 Google Translate offline